docker/docs/content/manuals/compose/how-tos/environment-variables/envvars.md

 Specifies the path to a Compose file.
 Specifying multiple Compose files is supported.

-- Default behavior: If not provided, Compose looks for a file named `compose.yaml` or `docker-compose.yaml` in the current directory and, if not found, then Compose searches each parent directory recursively until a file by that name is found.
+- Default behavior: If not provided, Compose looks for a file named `compose.yaml` in the current directory and, if not found, then Compose searches each parent directory recursively until a file by that name is found.
 - When specifying multiple Compose files, the path separators are, by default, on:
    - Mac and Linux: `:` (colon)
    - Windows: `;` (semicolon)